devtron-labs/devtron/docs/user-guide/command-bar.md

 ### Steps to navigate to Workflow editor of an app (we’ll use dashboard app for this example)

-Open command bar by clicking the search bar or pressing `/`.
+1. Open command bar by clicking the search bar or pressing `/`.

-Start typing the app name or part of the app name you’re looking for Navigate using `↓``↑` between the matching results and press `→` to view nested options
+2. Start typing the app name or part of the app name you’re looking for Navigate using `↓` `↑` between the matching results and press `→` to view nested options
 Note: Pressing Enter on a highlighted option will navigate to the selected page location.

-Selecting options creates a path in the command bar which is used to navigate to the desired location.
+3. Selecting options creates a path in the command bar which is used to navigate to the desired location.

-In this case: app / dashboard / configure / workflow-editor will navigate is to the Workflow editor for dashboard application.
+4. In this case, `app` / `dashboard` / `configure` / `workflow-editor` will navigate is to the Workflow editor for dashboard application.

 Similarly, you can use the command bar to navigate across the Devtron dashboard without a click.